Pre Beginner Sewing Lessons -Level 1

-Pre beginner sewing lessons are projects and activities that will help 7-8 year olds learn some basic skills, such as hand sewing.
+Pre-beginner sewing lessons are projects and activities that will help children 6-8 years old and up ( the age is just a beginning guideline) learn some basic skills, such as hand sewing.
 These kids sewing projects will start by using a needle and thread and learning how to tie a knot in the thread.
 Learning to sew by hand requires a lot of practice.
 This will also help them prepare for doing sewing projects on the sewing machine.

 You need: